jedazard/PRIMsrc/README.md

 =========================
 Documentation and Manual:
 =========================
 All the codes are in the R folder and a manual (PrimSRC.pdf) details the end-user (and internal) functions.
-At this stage and for simplicity, there are only one end-user function (sbh), 5 end-user plotting functions (plot_****).
+At this stage and for simplicity, there are only one end-user main function (sbh) and 5 end-user plotting functions (plot_****).
 There are 5 synthetic datasets and 2 real datasets available including low and high-dimensional situations (for p < n and p > n cases).
 See the "PrimSRC-package" introduction section of the manual for more details and examples of use.

 =============
 Installation: